ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 ------------------------

 The effects of this proposal are written out in the individual sections.
-Here, I summarize the effects on the principles_ laid out above.
+Here, I summarize the effects on the principles_.

 1. The `Lexical Scoping Principle`_, part (a), is upheld.
 Binders occur in patterns, after ``forall``, in ``let`` declarations, and a few other discrete places in the AST -- and